 Creamy lemon risotto with crispy pan roasted rosemary chicken is an easy, delicious family recipe.
-Perfect for anything from weeknight meals to dinner parties.
+Perfect for anything from weeknight meals to date nights in.

 Risotto is one of my all-time favorite dishes and it’s really easy to see why.
 The creamy, luscious rice is always a pleasure to eat.
 And when it is flavored with bright lemon, creamy mascarpone and lots of Parmesan and served with crispy pan-roasted rosemary chicken, how can you not fall in love?
 And if cooking risotto from scratch intimidates you, don’t worry.
 I have you covered!